course-details-portlet

 Learning methods and activities

-Lectures, assignment writing, presentations, supervision and self-study.
+Lectures, assignment writing, presentations, guidance and self-study.

-In order to sit the exam, 80% attendance at lectures as well as an approved assignment and presentation is required.
-The assignment is a chronicle of 5000-6000 characters, including spaces.
-The presentation is a presentation of the chronicle at the lectures.
 The obligatory activity can only be approved the semester the course is taught, but is valid for this and the subsequent semester.

 Compulsory assignments